tamikazi/AWS-Solutions-Architect/Terms/Technical Terms.md

 	- set of tools for third-party developers to use in the producing applications using a particular framework
 - **API**: Application Programming Interface
 	- software intermediary that allows two applications to talk to each other
+- **VPC**: Virtual Private Cloud
+	- on-demand configurable pool of shared resources allocated within a public cloud environment
+- **IPv4**: most common, ex.
+1.160.10.240
+- **IPv6**: newer, used for IoT, ex.
+3ffe:1900:4545:3:200:f8ff:fe21:67cf
+- **Public IP**
+	- the machine can be identified on the internet
+	- must be unique
+	- can be geo-located easily
+- **Private IP**
+	- can only be identified on a private network
+	- must be unique withing the private network
+- **Elastic IP**
+	- public IPv4 you own as long as you don't delete it
+	- can only attach to one instance at a time
+	- useful for masking the failure of an instance or software by remapping the address to another instance
+	- max 5
+	- **avoid this**
+- **IOPS**: input/output operations per second
+	- unit of measurement for storage system performance based on drive speed and workload type
+- **NFS**: network file system
+	- allows users to access files over a computer network
+- **TCP**: Transmission Control Protocol
+	- standard that enables application programs and computing devices to exchange messages over a network.
+It is designed to send packets across the internet and ensure the successful delivery of data and messages over networks.
+	- email, texting, file transfer, web browsing
+- **UDP**: User Datagram Protocol
+	- used to send messages to other hosts on an Internet Protocol network.
+Within an IP network, UDP does not require prior communication to set up communication channels or data paths.
+	- live streaming, online gaming, video chat
+- **SSL**: Secure Sockets Layer
+	- encrypt connections
+- **TLS**: Transport Layer Security
+	- newer version of SSL, but people still refer to it as SSL
+- **SSH**: Secure Shell Protocol
+	- cryptographic network protocol for operating network services securely over an unsecured network
+	- its most notable applications are remote login and command-line execution
+	- SSH applications are based on a client–server architecture, connecting an SSH client instance with an SSH server.